LiangliangNan/Easy3D/ReadMe.md

 ### Test
 A test-suite is provided in the `tests` subfolder, which contains a collection of automated test cases (for data structures, IO, algorithms, visualization, etc.) and some semi-automated test cases (for GUI-related functionalities that require interactive user input).
-You can build and run the `tests` executable file to quickly test Easy3D on your machine.
+All cases are integrated into a single executable file named `tests`.

+To build and run the test suite, download the entire source tree, use `CMakeLists.txt` in the root directory of the repository, switch on the CMake option `EASY3D_BUILD_TESTS`, and run CMake.
+After CMake, you can build all or only the `tests` executable.
+Finally, you can run the `tests` executable for the test.

 ### Use Easy3D in your project
 This is quite easy, maybe easier than many other open-source libraries :-) You only need to add the following lines